jdomaga/spellChecker/README.md

 ### functionality extensions

-most of the functionality extensions are described by the user stories we left for later implementation.
+most of the functionality extensions are described by the user stories we left for later implementation. one key extension i would highlight though is using fuse.js as a way to suggest similar words.

 ## Resources used